Installation

 In theory, installing a Python package should be very easy.
 To install SAPPHiRE, the Python package called sapphire would be retrieved from the internet.
 It would have its dependencies listed and pip would pull them in and all should be well.
 In fact, SAPPHiRE does have its dependencies listed and Pip will pull them in.
 It is only then, that things start go wrong.
 Whether you’ll experience difficulties depends on the operating system you’re using and any previously installed software.
 But don’t worry, we’ve got you covered.

-$ conda install matplotlib scipy pytables
+$ conda install --channel conda-forge hdf5

 Minimal installation (OS-specific)